November 18, 2020

 With Teckro Connect, there is so much more intelligence to be gained not just knowing that there was a question but understanding the substance of the question.
 Additionally, study teams will gain value from spotting trends if the same questions are popping up over and over.
 It could mean there is a need to clarify something in the study documentation – or it could be an early indication of a safety issue.
 Either way, knowing when you can still take action is immensely powerful for our sponsors.

-We’ve now added real-time guidance with Teckro Connect to our digital engagement platform.
+We’ve now added real-time guidance with Teckro Connect as one of our digital engagement features.
 Let’s look at how Teckro Connect complements the other capabilities of Teckro:

 In our quest to make clinical trials simpler, more accessible and transparent, Teckro Connect is an important addition to our product family.
 Good communication is the cure to many problems; disconnected communication is the source of much frustration.